loongOpen/Unity-RL-Playground/README.md

 Unity RL Playground (also named **Gewu**) is an embodied intelligence robotics simulation platform jointly launched by the National and Local Co-Built Humanoid Robotics Innovation Center, Shanghai University, and Tsinghua University.
 Built on top of the Unity ML-Agents Toolkit, this project aims to provide researchers and developers with an efficient and user-friendly reinforcement learning (RL) development environment for various robots.

 ## Related Publication
-‌Please cite the following papers when conducting research using this platform‌:
+F‌or more details, please read and cite the following papers when conducting research using this platform‌:

 Ye, Linqi, Rankun Li, Xiaowen Hu, Jiayi Li, Boyang Xing, Yan Peng, and Bin Liang.
 "Unity RL Playground: A Versatile Reinforcement Learning Framework for Mobile Robots." arXiv preprint arXiv:2503.05146 (2025).
 [PDF](https://arxiv.org/abs/2503.05146)